Autarky: After World War II

 After World War II, Autonomist efforts in Europe embraced local autarkic projects in an effort to craft anti-authoritarian left-wing spaces, especially influencing the social center and squatters' rights movements.
 Such efforts remain a common feature of Autonomist and anarchist movements on the continent today.
 The Micropolis social centre in Greece, for example, has gyms, restaurants, bars, meeting space and free distribution of food and resources.

 Around 1970, the Black Panther Party moved away from orthodox communist internationalism towards "intercommunalism", a term coined by Huey P. Newton, "to retain a grasp on the local when the rest of radical thought seemed to be moving global".
 Intercommunalism drew from left-wing autarkic projects like free medical clinics and breakfast programs, "explicitly articulated as attempts to fill a void left by the failure of the federal government to provide resources as basic as food to black communities".

 In Murray Bookchin's Communalist ideal, he wrote that in a more liberated future "every community would approximate local or regional autarky".

 The influential 1983 anarchist book bolo'bolo, by Hans Widmer, advocated the use of autarky among its utopian anti-capitalist communes (known as bolos), asserting "the power of the State is based on food supply.
 Only on the basis of a certain degree of autarky can the bolos enter into a network of exchange without being exploited".
 Widmer theorized that through "tactical autarky" such communes would be able to prevent the return of oppressive structures and a money economy.

+While autarky is not a formalized tenet of Islamism, many Islamist factions historically lean toward economic self-reliance and independence (Istiqlal).
+The drive for self-reliance is heavily tied to resisting Western economic hegemony and globalization, which are frequently viewed as exploitative.
+Some radical or state-led Islamist groups advocate the creation of closed, parallel trade networks solely among Muslim-majority nations (the Ummah) to achieve independence from Western financial institutions such as the IMF and the World Bank and prioritized heavy state control, domestic manufacturing and strict financial regulations.

 Autarkic efforts to counter the forcible privatization of public resources and maintain local self-sufficiency also formed a key part of alter-globalization efforts.
 The Cochabamba Water War had Bolivians successfully oppose the privatization of their water system to keep the resource in public hands.